Best Survival Packing List To Plan For An Evacuation

 Start by putting together your short-term bag, which is better than nothing if you are forced from your home.

-Many items you’ll add to your short-term bag may be things you already own.
+You may add many items to your short-term bag that you already own.

 Your Short-Term Packing List